Dusty Ermine: Production

 The film was produced by Julius Hagen, the owner of a film production company based around Twickenham Studios.
 The film was shot at one of his other studios, J.H.
 Studios at Elstree, and also included extensive location filming in the Alps.
 It was directed by Vorhaus who had worked on earlier films for the company.
 Vorhaus was so impressed by the performance of Margaret Rutherford in a theatre production he saw her in, that he insisted on casting her in the film, adding a new comic relief role to the original play especially for her.
 The film's art direction was by Andrew Mazzei.

 Hagen had an ambitious programme of films for 1936, but his failure to secure effective distribution led to financial problems and the collapse of his company the following year during the Slump of 1937.
 Vorhaus directed one further British film, Cotton Queen (1937), before returning to America.

-In the forgers' lair the printing presses shown are all made by the Adana company of Twickenham and completely unsuitable for the production of currency notes.
+Reception

+The Monthly Film Bulletin wrote: "The triangular battle of wits between Jim Kent, the forgers, and the police, coupled with the conflict of emotions in Linda and the detective, provide a captivating compound of drama and comedy, the many threads of which are neatly woven together.
+The plot is good, the dialogue is very good, the acting is excellent; the photography is equally satisfactory on the set and in the Alpine scenes.
+The director has imposed a good rhythm both of mood and of tempo.
+Altogether, this film is good material well handled."

+Kine Weekly wrote: "Several incidents are neatly planned, and the theme claims a certain novelty of setting and circumstances.
+But it lacks the dramatic drive calculated to enchain the attention."

+The Daily Film Renter wrote: "Painstaking direction holds interest, moving story along against varied locales.
+Good popular entertainment. ...
+The early scenes are, perhaps, a trifle protracted, but once the action shifts to the Alps, the pace quickens.
+The climax, with crooks hotly pursuing a Scotland Yard man on skis, is genuinely exciting."